llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

 .. option:: --remove-note [<name>/]<type>

- Remove notes of integer type ``<type>`` and name ``<name>`` from SHT_NOTE sections and PT_NOTE segments.
+ Remove notes of integer type ``<type>`` and name ``<name>`` from SHT_NOTE sections that are not in a segment.
 Can be specified multiple times.

 .. option:: --rename-section <old>=<new>[,<flag>,...]